Steve Wynn: Legal issues

 Beginning in 2008, Wynn engaged in a dispute with Girls Gone Wild producer Joe Francis.
 In 2011, a Nevada district attorney prosecuted Francis for writing a bad check to cover a $2 million gambling debt owed to Wynn, but the judge dismissed the case for falling outside the six-month statute of limitations.
 Wynn collected the debt in a separate civil case.
-In response to the collection, Francis stated that Wynn threatened to kill him, prompting Wynn to file suit for defamation against Francis.
-In February 2012, Clark County, Nevada, judge Mark Denton ruled that Francis damaged the reputation of Wynn and awarded Wynn $7.5 million in damages.
-In September 2012, after Francis repeated the alleged threat on television and Wynn added a second defamation claim, a jury awarded Wynn $40 million in compensatory and punitive damages.
-The judgment was amended to $19 million, after Wynn failed to prove that Francis could pay the original amount.
+In response to the collection, Francis alleged that Wynn threatened to kill him, prompting Wynn to file suit for defamation against Francis.
+In February 2012, Clark County, Nevada, judge Mark Denton ruled that Francis damaged the reputation of Wynn with the false claim and awarded Wynn $7.5 million in damages.
+In September 2012, after Francis repeated the alleged threat on television, Wynn added a second defamation claim, and a jury awarded Wynn $40 million in compensatory as well as punitive damages.

 In January 2012, Wynn's former business partner Kazuo Okada filed suit to gain access to company documents related to Wynn's pledge to donate $135 million to the University of Macau Development Foundation.
 Wynn later accused Okada's company, Aruze, of violating the Foreign Corrupt Practices Act, leading to a Department of Justice probe into Aruze's gifts of hotel rooms and other expenses to Philippine, South Korean, and Japanese gaming officials.
 In a March 2013 U.S. Securities and Exchange Commission (SEC) filing, Wynn noted that while the Okada dispute could cut into Wynn's profits, beyond an "informal" SEC inquiry into the Macau donation, there was no formal investigation underway.
 In July 2013, the SEC announced that its investigation into the Macau donations was concluded and it would not pursue any enforcement action against Wynn or Wynn Resorts.

 In 2014, Wynn sued hedge fund manager James Chanos for slander after Chanos, at a Berkeley event, allegedly said Wynn violated the Foreign Corrupt Practices Act.
 Wynn's lawsuit was dismissed, with U.S. District Judge William Orrick III ruling that Chanos's remark was constitutionally protected speech.
 Wynn was also ordered to pay Chanos' legal fees.
 Wynn's subsequent appeal was rejected by the U.S. Court of Appeals for the Ninth Circuit.

-Wynn has sought to weaken Nevada's anti-strategic lawsuit against public participation (SLAPP) legislation.
-He has publicly clashed with Yelp over the issue.
+In March 2024, Wynn filed a petition asking the Supreme Court to overturn New York Times v.
+Sullivan, which on First Amendment freedom of speech grounds, limits the ability of a public official to sue for defamation.